Infinite jumps, retro-futuristic fonts, speech support... and Pizzasoft?

 A full list of unique features in the Executive version

 That's all the main features covered.
-For a full and comprehensive list of all differences in the Executive version when compared to the official release version (SNG45), see the list of all 6502 Second Processor releases.
+For a full and comprehensive list of all differences in the Executive version when compared to the Acornsoft SNG45 release, see the list of all 6502 Second Processor variants.